 A common mistake people make is only checking the state deadline for where they live and not for where they are applying.
 If you apply to an out-of-state institution, then you're FAFSA needs to meet that state's deadline.

 Juggling these deadlines can be tricky, especially if you are applying to multiple schools across multiple states.
-We recommend you research those dates ASAP, write them down in a sheet like this, and then put it someplace prominent (like, tape it to your mirror).
+We recommend you research those dates ASAP, write them down in a sheet like this, and then put it someplace prominent (like, tape it to your mirror, or inside your locker).
 Missing a deadline could literally cost you thousands of dollars.